 You can still eat local after the growing season is done!
 Four boxes of late season storage crops spread over the months of November and December.
 Pick-up at The Good Acre only.

-Students only!
-This 8-week program, which spans September and October, is designed to fit a student’s budget and appetite for local foods.
+This 7-week program, which spans September and October, is designed to fit a student’s budget and appetite for local foods.
 Shares are conveniently delivered right to campus.
+Now open to students, faculty, and staff at the University of Minnesota, Macalester College, or Hamline University.

 TGA Farm Share F.A.Q.